Flashkirby/WeaponOutLite/README.md

 ## Summary

-WeaponOut Lite is based on the original purpose of WeaponOut before it ballooned into extra content.
-This version is just for the vanity effect without any content provided in the main mod.
+WeaponOut Lite is based on the original feature in WeaponOut before it become a content mod.
+This version is just for the vanity effects.

 ## Credits

-Flashkirby99 - I am making this mod.
+Flashkirby - I am making this mod.